Monsters University: North America

 In the week leading to Monsters University's release, Disney projected an opening-weekend gross of at least $70 million.
-The film opened on Friday, June 21, 2013 across 4,004 theaters in first place with $30.47 million—including $2.6 million in 20:00 Thursday night shows—marking the fifth-largest opening day among animated films.
+The film opened on Friday, June 21, 2013, across 4,004 theaters in first place with $30.47 million—including $2.6 million in 20:00 Thursday night shows—marking the fifth-largest opening day among animated films.
 The film then reached first place with an opening-weekend gross of $82.43 million; the second-largest among Pixar films, the second-largest among G-rated films, the fourth-largest among prequels, the fifth-largest among animated films, and the fifth-largest among films released in June.
-Monsters University remained at first place on its second weekend, declining 45% to $45.6 million.
+Monsters University outgrossed newcomers White House Down and The Heat to remain at first place on its second weekend, declining 45% to $45.6 million.
 Facing tough competition from Despicable Me 2 on its third weekend, it dropped 57% to $19.7 million.
 As of December 2013, it is the tenth-highest-grossing animated film.